 A 12V battery or even a 6V battery won’t work here at all.
 They would be too small or too inefficient to work on an e-motorcycle.

 12V and 6V batteries only work on conventional motorcycles that use a combustion engine for power.

 Can a Motorcycle Run Without a Battery?

 It’s pretty amazing if you ask us.
 But the system is archaic and not in use anymore.
-So, unless you have an ancient motorbike, you would need a battery.
+So, unless you have an old motorbike or do some custom wiring, you will probably need a battery.